vytec-co/Shippit-poc/README.md

 #############################################
 Environments to setup for CI-CD:

+1. AWS
-1. Github/BitBucket
+2. Github/BitBucket
-2. Jenkins
+3. Jenkins
-2. Kubernetes
+4. Kubernetes
-3. ECS
+5. ECS
-4. EC2
+6. EC2

 1st approach Using K8S:
 1. Write Dockerfile and build an image
 2. Upload an image to Private registry/ECR
 3. deploy an application into k8s:
     1. write deployment manifest object with replicas
+    2. add Horizontal Pod Autoscaler based on the cpu load
-    2. write service manifest object
+    3. write service manifest object
-    3. write ingress object wioth application Load balancer. ingress ==> service ==> deployment ==> pod
+    4. write ingress object wioth application Load balancer. ingress ==> service ==> deployment ==> pod

-2nd approach Using ECS:
+2nd approach Using ECS-Fargate:
   1. Write Dockerfile anmd build an image
   2. Upload an image to Private registry/ECR
   3. deploy an application into ECS:
       1. write task-definitions
       2. create or update task-definitions
-      3. deploy service with no.of tasks.
+      3. deploy service with  desired number of tasks.
+      4. scale in and scale out configuation using cloud watch for service
       4. attach loadbalancer.

 3rd approach Using EC2 using Terraform and Ansible: